sinanisler/SiForum/README.md

 - Recommended: Install a security and role restriction plugin for disabling the wp-admin for some users.
 (This will be added as a native feature later. )

 Done.
-You can start to have fun posting topics...
+You can start to have fun posting topics and engaging with community...

 ## Advantages